Majipa Lakhey: Mythology

 According to stories passed down through generations, majipa lakhey is supposed to have fallen in love with a girl from Majipa.
 So, the demon takes a form of a human and enters the city to see his beloved.
 Upon knowing the fact that the person is a Lakhey, the people capture the lakhey and present him to the king.
-The king makes a proposal to the demon that he will grant him a place in the city if he vows to preserve the children from other demons and participate in the annual Yanyaa Punhi Jatra (also called Indra Jatra).
+The king makes a proposal to the demon that he will grant him a place in the city if he vows to protect the children from other demons and participate in the annual Yanyaa Punhi Jatra (also called Indra Jatra).
 The Lakhey agrees and is supposed to reside in Majipa ever since.

 Another story links Lakhey to banishing the two cannibal children of the king Sawan Bhaku, after he was requested to do so by Akash Bhairav and Hanuman.
 However, the two children return to the city on Yanyaa Punhi to claim their rule and to devour humans.
 Lakhey is supposed to send them out of the city.
 This is symbolically represented in a dance conducted in Yanyaa Punhi every year.
 Majipa Lakhey's wife's name is Lashi, and their daughter's name was Lakhapati.